Diamondbacks vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 29 hits with four doubles, a triple, seven home runs and 26 walks.
-He has driven in 14 runs with one stolen base.
+- LaMonte Wade Jr has 30 hits with four doubles, a triple, seven home runs, 27 walks and 14 RBI.
+He's also stolen one base.

-- Wade enters this game looking to extend his six-game hit streak.
-In his last 10 games he is hitting .343 with a double, two home runs, six walks and six RBI.
+- Wade heads into this game looking to extend his seven-game hit streak.
+In his last 10 games he is batting .314 with a double, a home run, six walks and five RBI.

 Wade Recent Games